 This proposal thus raises the very clear possibility that what certain governments consider “objectionable” – unmoored to any specific criteria or the international law framework – could form the basis upon which certain gTLD applications are denied.
 Given the broad subjectivity that this proposal would permit and the consequent threat to free expression – a fundamental human right long recognized by international law – it is not at all clear how this proposal is “in the global public interest”.

-The proposal that the concept of community-based strings be expanded to include “strings that refer to particular sectors, in particular those subject to national regulation (such as .bank, .pharmacy)” over-reaches and introduces unnecessary subjectivitiy, breadth and uncertainty into the new gTLD application process.
+The proposal that the concept of community-based strings be expanded to include “strings that refer to particular sectors, in particular those subject to national regulation (such as .bank, .pharmacy)” over-reaches and introduces unnecessary subjectivity, breadth and uncertainty into the new gTLD application process.

 The USG Proposal would subject these strings to the need to document support or non-objection from a relevant authority.
 It also goes further, suggesting that if deemed “too broad” or “sufficiently contentious”, the application be rejected.
 It is not clear who will make this decision, or on what basis.

 It is also difficult to see how a string such as “.bank” would necessarily be one purely of “national, cultural, geographic [or] religious significance”.
 While banks and pharmacies are subject to some regulation, these relate largely to licensing and operational practices.
 Such matters, as well as legitimate concerns relating, e.g., to fraudulent practices, should not be summarily dealt with by denying the gTLD altogether, particularly as these issues may be content-related and thus an issue beyond ICANN’s mandate.
 A better approach – in relation to operation of the gTLD string rather than concerned with the content of a domain – would have been to recommend improvements to either ICANN registry contracts or post-delegation procedures.

+Our Reasons for Rejecting USG Proposal #3

+The USG’s rejection of liberalized cross-ownership rules completely ignores two of the three expert reports commissioned as well as the extensive analysis and discussion carried out in the Vertical Integration Working Group.
+In particular, the ICANN policy roughly corresponds to that recommended by the Salop and Wright report and by several sizable groups within the Vertical Integration Working Group.
+When the USG asserts that ICANN had no reason for changing its position between March and November 2010, it ignores the fact that an entire working group process had been conducted, with extensive development of alternative proposals by experts in the industry and among ICANN stakeholder groups.
+The USG analysis is flawed in a more fundamental manner: it seems to not understand that a new TLD, which is the only group to which the new regulations would apply, cannot possibly have “market power” because it has no market share and no individual or organization is required to register within a new TLD.
+The USG also ignores the extensive evidence demonstrating that current separation requirements act as a barrier to entry and barrier to the success of many small prospective TLDs.

 Our Reasons for Rejecting USG Proposal #4